 - Loss of income.

-To receive free advice for your potential medical negligence claim, or to ask questions such as ‘What is the average payout for a cancer misdiagnosis in the UK?’, you can contact our advisors.
+To receive free advice for your potential medical negligence claim, contact our team today.

 If you are eligible to claim compensation for a misdiagnosis of cancer, you may wish to have a solicitor help you with your case.
 A solicitor can help you to gather evidence to support your claim.
 They can also negotiate a compensation settlement on your behalf.

 One of our solicitors may be able to take on your claim under a No Win No Fee arrangement, such as a Conditional Fee Agreement (CFA).
-Under such an agreement, you would typically not have to pay for the solicitor’s work upfront or throughout the process of your claim.
+Under such an agreement, you would typically not have to pay for the solicitor’s work either upfront or as your claim continues.
 If your claim fails, you will not need to pay them for their services.

 Instead, if your case is successful, your solicitor will take a small, legally capped percentage of your cancer misdiagnosis payout as a success fee.